ethandgoodhart/macos-autorespond/README.md

 # GPT-3-iMessage-Bot
-## DISCLAIMER: Do not text yourself from your own phone number while running this script.
-Doing so will result in the bot continuously texting itself.
+## In this branch, if you text yourself, a youtube video will play

 <br>Clone and cd into the repository